Finding Cancer in Adolescents

 - Most teens tend to be fairly healthy and might not go to the doctor unless they feel they really need to.
 This is especially true for young men.

 - These years are often a time of growing independence, when young people begin to establish their own identity and lifestyle.
-Concerns such as spending time with friends, dating, working, or getting ready for college are often higher on the priority list than health at this time.
+Concerns other than health such as spending time with friends, dating, working, or getting ready for college are often higher priority than health at this time.
 Many teens might not even have a regular doctor.

 - Even when a young person does go to the doctor with a concern, cancer is not usually high on the list of probable causes because it’s not common in this age group.
-Doctors might be more likely to think symptoms like pain or feeling tired are due to causes other than cancer, which might delay the diagnosis.
+Doctors might be more likely to think symptoms like pain or feeling tired are due to causes other than cancer.

 Still, some cancers in teens can be found early, when treatment is more likely to be successful.